FHA cash-out refinance guide

 How an FHA cash-out refinance works

-However, you don’t have to borrow the full $320,000.
+However, you don’t have to borrow the full $320,000 when obtaining an FHA cash-out refinance.
 Let’s say you just need $100,000 to finish a major home renovation.
-You’d go through a new mortgage application process — similar to the work you did for your first mortgage — for a $300,000 mortgage instead.
+You’d go through a new mortgage application — similar to the process for your first mortgage — for a $300,000 mortgage instead.
 Once approved, $200,000 of that will be used to pay off your old mortgage, and you’ll begin making monthly payments on your new $300,000 loan.

-There are also closing costs to consider, which we will explore below.
+There are also closing costs to consider, which average about 4 percent of the loan’s principal.
 You would need to factor those in if you’re planning to roll those expenses into the new mortgage, as well.
 You might also need to establish a new escrow account as part of your FHA cash-out plan.

 FHA cash-out refinance requirements

-The FHA has minimum requirements for FHA loans, including refinances, but FHA lenders can also set their own standards in addition to those.
+The FHA has minimum requirements for FHA loans, including refinances, but FHA lenders can also set their own standards.

 How much does an FHA cash-out refinance cost?